Krillh/Airzlinshire/Majik/Material Majik.md

-Material Majik specializes in very precise control of material mixtures.
+Material Majik specializes in very precise control of material mixtures and interactions.